abstractLang/abstract/Website/docs/first_prog.md

 ### Building with a build script

-To use a build script, create a new script with the `.a` extension `build.a`.
+To use a build script, create a new script with the `.a` extension like `build.a`.

-To use a build script, we reccomend you to follow this directory organization:
+To use a build script, we recommend you to follow this directory organization:

 ```text title="MyProgram/"